ImperialCollegeLondon/ECRI-RCDS-Hackathon/README.md

             - "extensions": Allow to activate extensions for the codespaces, for example, copilot.

             - "postCreateCommand": Allow to install required libraries for Python.

+- Test your GitHub codespace

+To use this, you will need to be signed into a GitHub account.
+To open the Codespace, click the **green `Code`** button at the top right of the repository.
+Make sure you're in the `Codespaces` tab and click the `Create New Codespace on Master` button.
+This will create a Codespace of your own.
+This will take a minute or so to initialise.
+You may be asked to reload the page.
+If so, do reload the page.
+If the Codespace seems to get stuck loading, reloading the page can often fix the problem.

+Once your Codespace has initialised, it will remain associated with your GitHub account for around a month, when it will expire.
+Your Codespace will be given a name like "fuzzy-barnacle" so you can identify it.
+To reopen it on a future occasion, click the **green `Code`** button again, then select the Codespace, click `Open`, then `Open in Browser`.

+To download the content of the files within the Codespace, open the Files tab on the left, select the files, right click and click `Download` button.
+Alternatively, if you're familiar with GitHub, you can open the source control tab on the left, you can commit and push changes.
+This will fork the repository with your changes.
+Either of these options will allow you to keep a copy of the course notes with your solutions to the exercises, etc.